Baby Loves the Five Senses: Hearing!

 We Are Grateful: Otsaliheliga

 Join the Cherokee people as they celebrate each season of the year and special occasions, as well as the daily activities for which gratitude is expressed.
 Bold hues and flat forms distinguish the naïve illustrations.
 Cherokee words, based on Sequoyah’s syllabary (written symbols for syllables), are sprinkled throughout.
-Additional information concludes this handsome and unique glimpse of contemporary Native life written by a Cherokee author.
+Additional information concludes this handsome and unique glimpse of contemporary Native life written by a Cherokee poet.

 A Place to Land: Martin Luther King Jr. and the Speech That Inspired a Nation